yunlong10/name-my-model/README.md

 # Quickstart - Name my Model app

+Name your model with this app!

+Enter the title of your paper or the original and lengthy model name that you proposed, you will get a cool name for your model.

-This app is based on the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This app is based on the [OpenAI API](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.

 ## Setup